- What is workforce management?

 After this, you should have a better idea of which of the systems on your shortlist will work best for your company.
 The next step in choosing your provider is to request a detailed face-to-face, on-site demonstration of those you are still interested in.
 Prior to these in-person demonstrations, make a list of scenarios that you want to see how the system copes with, for example adding a new starter, requesting or authorize a leave request, producing an absence report.
 Ensure that you engage all stakeholders in the demonstration process, especially those authorizing the budget.

 Ask as many questions as possible of the supplier.
 In particular, make sure you check their business continuity plans and financial status, as well as what technology they use.
 Also check their references, i.e. other companies using the software.
 If possible, speak with some of the provider’s current clients and ask how well the software works for them, what the service is like and what they use it for.
 This is important, as it will give you a much more accurate representation of how the software and the provider operate a business than the people trying to sell you the technology will.

-4: Types of Workforce Management Software
+4: Types of Workforce Management Systems

 Time and Attendance

 Time and attendance software is designed to track and optimise the time your employees spend working, as well as keeping records of the wages and/or salaries your company pays its employees.

 Benefits, Features, and Usage

 There are a number of ways in which time and attendance software can be used, and its features can bring considerable benefits to your company.

 Firstly, time and attendance software can result in improved workload management.
 If you have employees who work on a variety of different tasks, software allowing them to track the amount of time they spend on specific tasks lets them (and you) see clearly whether they are portioning their time appropriately or if adjustments need to be made to the amount of time they are spending on each aspect of their job